FRC4946/2025-Scouting-App/README.md

-MainActivity.java (manages intents passed around between files)<br/> ScoutingForm.java (where you're saving all the data to be passed around)<br/> SendMessageActivity.java (manages all of server code)<br/> Utilities.java and Constants.java (Called upon sometimes, not all of it's needed but it works) <br/> saveFormToFile(); (translates the form to a file)<br/>
+MainActivity.java (manages intents passed around between files)<br/> ScoutingForm.java (where you're saving all the data to be passed around)<br/> SendMessageActivity.java (manages all of server code)<br/> saveFormToFile(); (translates the form to a file)<br/>
 <br/>
 UI Files: <br/>